ThomasHeb/4AxisFoamCutter/README.md

 # Firmware
-The Firmware is based on the grbl version 8c2 modified for foam cutter, a modified version of U8G2 library for the display and SdFat with no changes.
+The firmware is based on the grbl version 8c2 modified for foam cutter, a modified version of U8G2 library for the display and SdFat with no changes.

 Links to the original
 - [grbl 8c2 foam](https://www.rcgroups.com/forums/showthread.php?2915801-4-Axis-Hot-Wire-CNC-%28Arduino-Ramps1-4%29-Complete-Solution)